ffund/intro-ml-tss21/slides/1-explore-data.md

 :::notes

-How should you handle unreasonable values or outliers?
+How should you handle unreasonable values, data that does not match expectations, or "outliers"?
+It depends!

-* e.g. suppose in a dataset of voter information, some have impossible year of birth - would make the voter a child, or some indicate the voter is 120 years old.
-(Voters with no known DOB, who registered before DOB was required, are often encoded with a January 1900 DOB.)
+* e.g. suppose in a dataset of voter information, some have impossible year of birth - would make the voter over 120 years old.
+(The reason: Voters with no known DOB, who registered before DOB was required, are often encoded with a January 1900 DOB.)
 * **not** a good idea to just remove outliers unless you are sure they are a data entry error or otherwise not a "true" value.
 * Even if an outlier is due to some sort of error, if you remove them, you may skew the dataset (as in the 1/1/1900 voters example).